-■NOTE: During the bleeding procedure, watch the reservoir sight glass very closely to make sure there is always a sufficient amount of brake fluid.
-When the sight glass changes from dark to light, refill the reservoir before the bleeding procedure is continued.
+■NOTE: During the bleeding procedure, watch the reservoir/sight glass very closely to make sure there is always a sufficient amount of brake fluid.
+If low. refill the reservoir before the bleeding procedure is continued.
 Failure to maintain a sufficient amount of fluid in the reservoir will result in air in the system.